-- the type/s of language/communication systems used; if the specialist provision is for deaf pupils, it is important to establish whether a British sign language interpreter is required when meeting with the pupils (the lead inspector should contact the inspection service provider as soon as possible if this support is needed) - staffing arrangements and details of any outreach services provided by the resourced provision. - 155.
-Inspectors must observe classes involving pupils from the resource base/unit.
-It is not expected that all of these observations will be carried out by the specialist inspector.
-Inspectors should note how well teachers: - plan thoroughly for the deployment of specialist support staff and brief them on what pupils are expected to learn and about their role/activity - make full use of agreed specialist approaches, advice or equipment. - 156.
+- make full use of agreed specialist approaches, advice or equipment. - 183.
 Inspectors must undertake an analysis of the achievements of resource base pupils, which is distinct from other pupils identified with special educational needs in the mainstream school.
-Inspectors should explore and identify the reasons for any difference between the achievements of pupils in resourcebased provision and other pupils in the school, including those who are disabled or have special educational needs.
-When analysing achievement, inspectors should carefully consider the impact that a large provision might have on the overall attainment and progress data of the whole school. - 157.
-Discussions should be held with the person in charge of the resourced provision and with pupils in the resourced provision. - 158.
+Inspectors should explore and identify the reasons for any difference between the achievements of pupils in resource-based provision and other pupils in the school, including those who are disabled or have special educational needs.
+When analysing achievement, inspectors should carefully consider the impact that a large provision might have on the overall attainment and progress data of the whole school. - 184.
+Discussions should be held with the person in charge of the resourced provision and with pupils in the resourced provision. - 185.
 Inspectors should be familiar with the most recent guidance on the use of force and restraint.
-They must seek advice from Ofsted where they have concerns about their use. - 159.
+They must seek advice from Ofsted where they have concerns about their use. - 186.
 There should be systematic recording of every significant incident where restraint or physical intervention has been used in accordance with the school's policy and procedures on the use of force and its child protection requirements.
 Care should be taken to check there is not excessive use of restraint or physical intervention (also sometimes referred to as 'positive handling').
 The number and range of recorded incidents is also an important indicator of how successfully a school is managing very challenging behaviour.